NeoResearch/nef-learn/index.markdown

 void test(int x1, int x2);
 ```
 The function has two parameters, and suppose it was invoked as `test(10, 15)`, thus generating two local variables for `x1` and `x2` in a internal array.
-One solution for this is to have the following opcodes: `PUSH2 NEWARRAY TOALTSTACK DUPFROMALTSTACK PUSH0 PUSH2 ROLL SETITEM DUPFROMALTSTACK PUSH1 PUSH2 ROLL SETITEM`.
+One solution for this, is having the following opcodes: `PUSH2 NEWARRAY TOALTSTACK DUPFROMALTSTACK PUSH0 PUSH2 ROLL SETITEM DUPFROMALTSTACK PUSH1 PUSH2 ROLL SETITEM`.

 Feel free to try it (remeber to `push15 push10` first):